Ken Lawler showing a first day ski in the equipment room.

 Ken Lawler tells his own story:

 After a couple of weekend attempts at skiing and several years later I returned to North Bavaria for a proper ski course.
 Martin Puchler's Ansteigenden Skilängen made learning to ski so easy that within a week I could ski the whole mountain with parallel turns.
 I was hooked.
 When I was taking an advanced ski course the next season, Martin Puchtler suggested that I try my hand at ski teaching.
 I began training at the Skischule Nordbayern, in English: Ski School North Bavaria, as a ski instructor.
-Since then, I have personally taught over 1500 adult first-time beginner skiers to ski parallel turns in medium terrain.
+Martin Puchtler, the the originator of the Ansteigende Skilängen Methode became my mentor.
+At the Skschule Nordbayern I personally taught over 1500 adult first-time beginner skiers to ski parallel turns in medium terrain.
+When I presented the first version of my Ski Instructors Manual to Martin Puchtler he exclaimed "Du bist ein Kurzski Pionier."
+Since then at Parallel Skiing I have supervised the instruction of several thousand more skiers using the Ansteigenden Skilängen/Short ski method.

 I taught Graduated Length Method (GLM) at Aspen Highlands and attempted (but failed) to introduce the short ski method to New Zealand.
 I have remained and will remain an instructor for beginner skiers.